 2020 has presented the world with a novel assortment of pandemic-related health care pain points.
 Many patients avoided or were unable to receive treatment for non-COVID health issues due to fear of infection.
-Front-line health care providers worked harder than ever amidst life-threatening medical supply shortages, while family members struggled to visit their ill or hospitalized loved ones as COVID-related rule changes changed on a near-daily basis.
+Front-line health care providers, including allied health professionals, worked harder than ever amidst life-threatening medical supply shortages, while family members struggled to visit their ill or hospitalized loved ones as COVID-related rule changes changed on a near-daily basis.

 Physicians and nurses aren’t the only health care professionals supporting patients.
 Critically ill patients require a lot of extra help to get back on their feet after the immediate crisis has passed.
 Often, allied health professionals are the ones who rise to the challenge.

 Allied health professionals are all around us, representing approximately 60% of the total health care workforce in the United States.1 But who exactly are these people?
 In the 1980s, the National Commission on Allied Health Education attempted to describe allied health professionals as “all health personnel working toward the common goal of providing the best possible service in patient care and health promotion,“2 whereas a more recent definition is “a broad field of health-care professions made up of specially trained individuals … who are typically licensed or certified but are not physicians, dentists, or nurses.”3

 Here are a few examples of allied health professionals, and how they support patients:

 - Emergency medical technicians who revive and get a patient to the hospital in time.

 - Anesthesiologist assistants and surgical technicians who work alongside the neurosurgeon at spinal cord injury surgeries.

 - Certified nursing assistants, nutritionists, phlebotomists, and respiratory therapists who make certain that a patient survives a long stint on the mechanical ventilator.

 - Occupational therapists, physical therapists, and speech-language pathologists who help a patient move and eat again after serious injury or illness.